hsiaosiyuan0/slowjs/README.md

     }
     ```

-6. Star to run our test script:
+6. Start to run our test script:

     ```json
     { "type": "run" }